dapplets/dapplet-docs/docs/ex08-site-adapter.md

 **!!** Note that websites can be changed and you will get errors trying to get properties when the nodes will not be found.

-It is assumed that **all interactions with DOM** are happened in the adapters and not in the dapplets.
+It is assumed that **all interactions with DOM** happen in the adapters and not in the dapplets.

 So let's go back to our exarcise.